shuafen/gitskills/README.md

 # gitskills
 git clone test
-create a new branch is quick
+create a new branch is quick AND simple.